nush16/T3A2-A/readme.md

 The data flow diagram depicts the flow of data associated with appointments.
 This provides elements for viewing, creating, updating, and cancelling appointments.
 Data flows between these components and other system components, such as user profiles and patient information.

 #### *Patients' Information*
 The diagram depicts the flow of data connected to patient information.
-This contains components for storing and accessing patient records, medical histories, and other relevant data.
+This contains components for storing and accessing patient records, and other relevant data.
 The system communicates with this component to retrieve and update patient information as needed.
 Patient details can also be deleted.

 ## Project Management
 We chose Jira for our workflow management system.
 A link can be found here - https://anushkek.atlassian.net/jira/software/projects/T3A2/boards/1/timeline